 Essays for courses and seminars and thesis proposals must be printed from a word-processing file or typewritten in double-spaced format on good quality white paper.
-Theses are to be printed from a word-processing file with a laser or laser-quality printer.
+Theses are to be printed from a word-processing file in double spaced format on good quality white paper with a laser or laser-quality printer.